kaushal1999/conversational-outfit-generator/README.md

 ### server-side
 2. install the required packages using npm install
 3. In the .env file, add the openAi api key.
-Instructions and key for the same are given are the .env file itself.
+Instructions and key for the same are given in the .env file itself.
 4. Run the server using the command npm start

 ### client side